 Cobb vs Holmes

 Determined and resilient as ever, Cobb bounced back.
 He won his next three fights and secured the opportunity of a lifetime; a shot at the heavyweight crown held by Larry Holmes.
 On November 26, 1982, Tex squared off with Larry Holmes for the WBC heavyweight championship at the Astrodome in Houston.
 Cobb ended up on the wrong side of a 15-round drubbing at the hands of the champion, which caused famed sportscaster Howard Cossell to remark that he’d never cover a professional boxing match for the rest of his life.
-Tensions were high and questions were now being raised about the outlaw of the 15-round fight following the death of Duk Koo Kim at the hands of Ray Mancini, two weeks before the Cobb-Holmes bout.
-In true Tex fashion, he responded by saying, “Hey, if it gets him to stop broadcasting NFL games, I'll go play football for a week, too!” and “this was my gift to the sport of boxing.”
+Tensions were high and questions were now being raised about removing the 15-round fight following the death of Duk Koo Kim at the hands of Ray Mancini, two weeks before the Cobb-Holmes bout.
+In true Tex fashion, he responded by saying, “Hey, if it gets him to stop broadcasting NFL games, I'll go play football for a week, too!” and “This was my gift to the sport of boxing.”

 That's All She Wrote